Ockenden Manor

-Ockenden Manor is located in Cuckfield, West Sussex, England.
-The building itself dates from 1520 and is operated as a hotel and restaurant by the Historic Sussex Hotels group.
+Ockenden Manor is an Elizabethan manor house located in Cuckfield, West Sussex, England.
+The building is now operated as a hotel and restaurant by the Historic Sussex Hotels group.

 History

 Ockenden Manor has been operated by the Historic Sussex Hotels group since 1987.
-The building itself is a Grade II* listed Elizabethan era country manor, dating from 1520.
+The building itself is a Grade II* listed Elizabethan country manor, dating from the late 16th century with additional builds in the early 17th century and in 1858.

 It won a Michelin star in 2001 under Martin Hadden, who left shortly afterwards to set up his own restaurant called The Priory House.
 After losing its star the next year, the restaurant regained it in 2004 and kept it until 2016 under chef Stephen Crane.

 The restaurant was used as a location in the 2009 series of the BBC Two show Put Your Money Where Your Mouth Is, where chefs Nick Nairn and Aldo Zilli competed against each other using local ingredients.

 Staff from the restaurant have been involved in the annual Roux Scholarship.
 Former head chef Martin Hadden was the winner of the scholarship in 1989, prior to coming to Ockenden Manor.
 Matthew Tomkinson won the scholarship in 2005 whilst working at the restaurant, and Vincent Fayat in 2006 and Mark Charker in 2012 reached the regional finals of the competition.

-As of June 2018 The Food Standards Agency rated the hotel and spa a hygiene rating of 4 out of 5 - Good.
+As of June 2018, The Food Standards Agency rated the hotel and spa a hygiene rating of 4 out of 5 - Good.